jolangse/trk/README.txt

 trk projects [verbose]

    Lists all known project names.
-If a project/track is currently active, thata project will be indicated with a chevron (>).
+If a project/track is currently active, that project will be indicated with a chevron (>).
    Adding verbose to the command will display ID hashes along with the project/track names.